Roodbaraky/NC-News-Solo/README.md

 - returns an object of the available endpoints with descriptions of their available methods, queries, example responses etc.

 GET /api/topics:
--returns an array of all the topic objects with slug and description properties
+- returns an array of all the topic objects with slug and description properties

 GET /api/articles/:article_id:
--returns an article object corresponding to the article_id passed as a parameter
+- returns an array containing article objects corresponding to the article_id passed as a parameter

+GET /api/articles
+- returns an array of all article objects